geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " But let my faithful subjects now disclose
-" How best we may obstruct our watry foes ;
+" How best we may obstruct our watry foes;
 " Say, shall we Oros place, with half our force, 90

 " To stop the invaders in their headlong course,